Aukciszek/backend/architecture.md

 **User Data and Security:**

 The backend communicates with **Supabase**, where user data is stored (uid, email, password, and isAdmin).
 Every endpoint that handles user interactions is protected by middleware, which verifies the user's JWT to ensure proper authentication.
+User passwords are securely hashed using argon2.

 Endpoints used for server-to-server communication are secured by validating that the request comes from a trusted IP, and ensures that the IP from which a request is sent only modifies the assets assigned to it.